 - List of Other Medical Bill Resources if you have more extensive bills you can't pay.

 if you have a suddent financial change in your life, Temporary Aid to Needy Families (TANF) can help you get through the immediate situation while you either finish your studies or find a part-time job to get your through your immediate situation.
 You can be on welfare and be a student for a period of time.
 It is there to help you, so if you need it, ask for this help!

 - Information about TANF (general welfare)

 - Temple Excused Withdrawal.
 If you find you need to withdraw from classes during the semester because of an emergency, either a medical issue with yourself, an emergency within your family, or a military deployment, you can apply to withdraw from classes without affecting your GPA.
-Here's a link to the form you will need to fill out to apply for a withdrawal.
-Here's a link to the form instructions
+Visit your academic advisor to apply for this.

 - Sign into TUportal